nikoonia/gem5v/README.md

 ## How to Use

+An script called hypervisor.py is added to configs/example.
+You may use it like other gem5's configuration scripts.
+Description of the arguments are given in "hypervisor.py -h".

 ## Contact

-If you have any question about this project, please don't hesitate to contact me: nikoonia at sign ut dot ac do ir
+If you have any question about this project, please don't hesitate to contact me: nikoonia at sign ut dot ac dot ir

 [gem5's documentation]: http://www.gem5.org/Documentation